 ...the use of 2 holes on one side of the joint helped in 2 ways : - |

-► Accurate alignment was easy to achieve. |
+► Accurate alignment was easier to achieve, and subsequently maintain. |

 ► The framework of Bases was held very rigidly. |